Thomas-Downs/Rock-Paper-Scissors/README.md

 ## Ackowledgements

 * Thanks to the Odin Project for providing free learning materials.
-Thank you to Nathan Thomas for recommending the Odin Project as a kickstarter for development learning.
+* Thank you to Nathan Thomas for recommending the best route for learning and guidance on my first project.
 * Thanks Google, for without you none of us could do what we do.